matrix-org/matrix-spec/content/client-server-api/modules/secrets.md

     differences in AES-CTR implementations), and use this as the AES initialization vector (IV).

-3. Encrypt a message consisting of 32 byutes of 0, using AES-CTR-256 using the AES key and IV generated above.
+3. Encrypt a message consisting of 32 bytes of 0, using AES-CTR-256 using the AES key and IV generated above.

 4. Pass the raw encrypted data through HMAC-SHA-256 using the MAC key